plone/Products.Marshall/Products/Marshall/README.txt

 Requirements
 ------------

+Marshall is tested with

-- Python 2.3.5 or greater
+- Python 2.4.3 or greater

-- Zope 2.7.8 or greater
+- Zope 2.9.4 or greater

-- Plone 2.1.1 or greater
+- Plone 2.1.3 or greater

-- Archetypes 1.3.5+ (a bug with BooleanField was fixed right after 1.3.5)
+- Archetypes 1.3.9 or later

 - libxml2 2.6.6+ (previous versions seem to have a bug validating RelaxNG)

+- Python elementtree 1.2.6+

 - DavPack (optional) to support rename-on-upload